 - First, toast your sesame seeds in a frying pan until they turn golden brown.
 Remove from the pan into a bowl to prevent further browning.
 Reserve the pan for stir frying the vegetables.

-- Heat 1 tbsp of oil in the reserved pan on medium-high heat.
+- Heat 1 tablespoon of oil in the reserved pan on medium-high heat.
 Tip in red onion wedges and chopped green pepper and stir fry for 4 minutes.
 Then, add pineapple chunks and stir-fry for 2 more minutes.
-Pineapaple should caramelise slightly, onions and peppers soften but still retaining some crunch.
+Pineapple should caramelise slightly, onions and peppers soften but still retaining some crunch.

-- Put the noodles on to boil, following instructions of the pack.
+- Put the noodles on to boil, following the instructions of on the pack.

 - Serve the noodles with toasted sesame seeds generously sprinkled on top.
 Add some spring onion and enjoy!

 Oh my goodness was this so tasty and unique!
 I already can’t wait to make again!
 Thank you. 🙂

 Thanks, Kris!
 So glad you liked it! 🙂

 What a delicious dinner!
 I absolutely love pineapple in a stir fry.
 Thanks for the recipe!

 Us too!
 Pineapple is so underrated in savoury dishes 🙂

 Your recipes are always new and refreshing, an here is another one.
 The flavors are so interesting here.
 Thanks for sharing.